akash-shastri/Sentiment_Analysis/README.md

 ## To use my weights.
 You can find my weights on this google drive: https://drive.google.com/drive/folders/1D1_h639KyOTlplyPzXPQCfarwmsQeo6V?usp=sharing

-Download and copy these weights into the same folder as your notebooks.
+Download and copy these weights into the same folder as your notebooks and main.py

+Run main.py

 #### Note: Without weights, this model is useless.
 To get accurate results, use my weights or train your own.